 Packing for an out of state college can be very challenging.
 With school right around the corner, you’re probably hustling to check more and more off your shopping list.
 Between trying to achieve the perfect dorm and a new and improved wardrobe, you might be wondering how you’ll get everything to campus.

 You’ll have to stuff your whole life into a few suitcases while others can pack their cars with everything they need.
-As someone who will be traveling to an out of state college (Texas to New Hampshire), I’ve had to become a little more of a savvy packer.
+As someone has to travel to an out of state college (Texas to New Hampshire), I’ve had to become a little more of a savvy packer.

 I collected a couple of tips & tricks that I plan to use this fall when heading to campus.
 There’s also a free packing guide specialized just for you out of staters that you can download at the end of the post!